-Managed services offers in Azure Marketplace
+Managed Service offers in Azure Marketplace

-Understand managed services offers
+Understand Managed Service offers

 Public and private offers

 Each Managed Services offer includes one or more plans.
 Plans can be either private or public.

 If you want to limit your offer to specific customers, you can publish a private plan.
 When you do so, the plan can only be purchased for the specific] subscription IDs that you provide.
 For more info, see Private offers.

 Public plans let you promote your services to new customers.
 These are usually more appropriate when you only require limited access to the customer's tenant.
 Once you've established a relationship with a customer, if they decide to grant your organization additional access, you can do so either by publishing a new private plan for that customer only, or by onboarding them for further access using Azure Resource Manager templates.